"*" indicates required fields

 A report by the Motor Accident Insurance Commission on Queensland road accidents and personal injury claims found that of the 51,659 accident claims from 2007 to 2016, 31,675 were claims for spinal injury - with spinal injury encompassing whiplash claims.
 This is an astonishing 61.3% of all claims for accident injury.

 Whiplash injuries can cause neck pain and can result in medical expenses for treatment and recovery.
-If you have suffered a whiplash injury, or have been in a road accident and suspect that you have symptoms of whiplash, speak to our expert legal team about our no win no fee whiplash injury claims.
+If you have suffered a whiplash injury, or have been in a road accident and suspect that you have symptoms of whiplash, speak to our expert whiplash injury claim team about our no win no fee injury claims.

 Whiplash is an injury to the neck and back which is commonly suffered after a road accident involving a collision.
 Whiplash is a descriptor for the rapid acceleration and deceleration which occurs in a head on, side on, or rear end motor vehicle accident.
 When people are wearing a seatbelt the head can rapidly jerk forward and back again which can result in damage to the soft tissue and muscles in the neck and spine.

-Whiplash is an injury from which many people recover well, and with the right treatment and care you are likely to make a full recovery.
+Over time, most people with whiplash recover well, and with the right treatment and care you are likely to make a full recovery.
 It is important that you do seek medical treatment immediately - especially if you are considering making a claim for whiplash compensation.
 A full medical assessment is necessary when going through the process of claiming for your personal injuries.

-Common symptoms of a whiplash injury are related to the neck, and include:
+Common whiplash symptoms are related to the neck, and include:

 You may also feel unsettled or upset by the collision itself and you may feel uneasy about travelling in a car.
 Many people experience symptoms of whiplash straight away, while other people take some time to develop their symptoms.